 The holiday season has long been my favourite time of the year to travel.
-Fifteen years ago we started giving our family the gift of travel for Christmas and we had travelled every Christmas break since until 2020.
-We’re planning to stay home this year for the first time in many years so instead I’m dreaming about where we can go when holiday travel is safe again.
+In 2006 we started giving our family the gift of travel for Christmas and we travelled every Christmas break after that until we were forced to stay home in 2020.
+That break prompted me to start thinking about the most magical Christmas destinations to visit.

 These 10 fun and festive places are on my bucket list of Christmas travel destinations.
 I have previously visited a couple of them during the holiday season and plan to again while the others have been on my wish list for some time.
 If you’re looking for the best Christmas getaway then you can’t go wrong with any one of these!